EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 }, 200);
 ```

 Wow, that was neat.
-Our cycle creates a block-scoped variable on each iteration and as a result the ```function``` given to ```setTimeout``` inside the same block will use the correct variable each time.
+Our cycle creates a block-scoped variable on each iteration and as a result the `function` given to `setTimeout` inside the same block will use the correct variable each time.

 ### Defaults

-Javascript has a neat way of setting defaults for parameters, like:
+JavaScript has a neat way of setting defaults for parameters, like:

 ```javascript
 function theMeaningOfLife(result = 42) {